cpen333/cpen333.github.io/_labs/cplusplus.md

 ### Q1:  A mini 1D physics library

-Will will create a small 1D physics library and simulator.
+We will create a small 1D physics library and simulator.
 Start by creating a new header file named `physics.h`, and add the following code to it:
 ```cpp
 #ifndef PHYSICS
 #define PHYSICS